scto/CobaltIDE/README.md

   <img src="https://github.com/Rohitkushvaha01/Xed-Editor/actions/workflows/android.yml/badge.svg?event=push" alt="CI">
 </div>

-**CodeFlex-IDE** simplifies C/C++ development on Android.
+**CobaltIDE** simplifies C/C++ development on Android.
 Built upon the intuitive Karbon editor, it provides a user-friendly environment for coding, compiling, and running your projects with ease.

 ## Attention
 Before using this app or viewing its source code, make sure you agree to the terms of this license [LICENSE.md](/LICENSE.md).